 Psychology Today Editorial typographic illustration

-The client supplied an 3D type based reference and requested the alphanumeric: PT50.
-Since it was for their 50th, rather than highly polished renders featured in the reference visual, I wanted to go more retro with a nod to their heritage.
+The client supplied a 3D type based reference and requested that the illustration should convey the alphanumeric: PT50.
+Since it was for their 50th, rather than replicating the highly polished renders featured in the reference visual, I wanted to go more retro with a nod to their heritage.
 Also, due to the nature of their content, I wanted to create forms that mentally challenged the reader.
-This led to the idea of using isometric, mind-bending structures.
+This led to the idea of using isometric, mind-bending structures within the illustration design.

-Various ways to interconnect the letterforms were considered, before an apt two colour palette of black and gold was applied to the chosen route.
-The illustration complete, a logo marque to carry the theme through the feature was requested.
+Various ways to interconnect the letterforms were considered, before an apt two colour palette of black and gold was applied to the selected route.
+With the illustration complete, a logo marque to carry the theme through the feature was requested.
 For consistency the isometric perspective was continued via a hexagonal frame and '50' based on the existing letterforms created.

 - Bespoke Typography